falconandrea/streamr-btc-eth-usd-prices/README.md

 - Go to the [Streamr Hub](https://streamr.network/hub/streams) and log in.
 - Click on "Your streams" and click on your new streamr.
 - Modify the access control settings to "Public".
-- Set up data storage and specify the number of historical days.
+- Set up description, data storage and specify the number of historical days.
 - Save your changes.
+- Create the project on [Projects](https://streamr.network/hub/projects)
+- Insert image, description and select the streamrs created above and publish it.

 Note: These actions will trigger transactions that incur a cost of 2-3 cents in MATIC Tokens.